Novel Stability Criteria for Discrete and Hybrid Systems via Ramanujan Inner Products: Main Stability Theorem

 Define $S_k := \max_{0 \le j \le k} \|x_j\|_R$ and let $G := M \sum_{n=0}^\infty \frac{|c_q(n)|}{q} r^n.$ Since $r\in(0,1)$ and $|c_q(n)|\le q$, the series defining $G$ converges absolutely, and $G<\infty$.
 Then, from \eqref{eq:perturbed_stability}, $\|x_k\|_R \le \alpha(\|x_0\|_R) + G S_{k-1} + G W,$ and thus $S_k = \max\{S_{k-1}, \|x_k\|_R\} \le \alpha(\|x_0\|_R) + G S_{k-1} + G W. $ Taking the supremum over $k$ and noting that $S := \sup_{k\ge0}S_k$ satisfies $S \le \alpha(\|x_0\|_R) + G S + G W$, we obtain

 Hence, $\sup_{k\ge0} \|x_k\|_R = S < \infty$, proving uniform boundedness of the trajectories in the Ramanujan norm.

-Moreover, if the nominal system is globally asymptotically Ramanujan-stable (i.e., $\gamma_R(\|x_0\|_R) \to 0$ as $\|x_0\|_R \to 0$), then the perturbed trajectory converges to a bounded invariant neighborhood of the origin whose radius is proportional to $G W / (1-G)$. \end{proof}

-\paragraph{Control-Theoretic Interpretation.} Ramanujan stability guarantees a form of disturbance attenuation tailored to signals with arithmetic structure.
+Moreover, if the nominal system is globally asymptotically Ramanujan-stable (i.e., $\gamma_R(\|x_0\|_R) \to 0$ as $\|x_0\|_R \to 0$), then the perturbed trajectory converges to a bounded invariant neighborhood of the origin whose radius is proportional to $G W / (1-G)$. \end{proof} \paragraph{Control-Theoretic Interpretation.} Ramanujan stability guarantees a form of disturbance attenuation tailored to signals with arithmetic structure.
 The weighting by $c_q(\cdot)$ in the gain kernel allows the system to selectively attenuate disturbances exhibiting residue-class or modular periodicity.
 Hence, systems stable in the Ramanujan metric maintain bounded trajectories even under persistent periodic, quasi-periodic, or cyclostationary disturbances—phenomena not well captured by Euclidean or $\ell^2$ metrics.
-This corresponds to a number-theoretic small-gain property, ensuring bounded-input–bounded-state robustness with respect to disturbances whose energy is bounded in the Ramanujan sense. \end{proof}
+This corresponds to a number-theoretic small-gain property, ensuring bounded-input–bounded-state robustness with respect to disturbances whose energy is bounded in the Ramanujan sense.